This post may contain affiliate links. If you use these links to buy something we may earn a small commission. Thanks.

 Frequently Asked Questions

 Silicone is the most common plumber’s putty alternative for making waterproof seals.
 However, there are several options that you can try out.
-We’ve published an article on plumber’s putty alternatives that you might want to check out.

 You surely can use a plumber’s putty to stop a leak unless it’s not under the water.
 The plumber’s putty doesn’t work underwater.
 So the next time you stumble upon a leak in your washbasin, tap, or faucet, you can use the plumber’s putty to stop it.